roig/destral_ecs/README.md

 # destral_ecs
-Is a single-file (destral_ecs.h) header that implements a very fast ECS registry.
+Is a single-file (destral_ecs.h) C header that implements a very fast ECS registry.

 The inner implementation uses an sparse set based on the outstanding ENTT (C++) ECS library.

 # Project goals: